Skip to content

 Usage

 To build your project, first define all the commands that should run in your fknode.yaml by setting the buildCmd key.
-This uses a "peculiar" notation; it's a single string where commands are separated by the ^ character:
+This is a CmdSet, explained here.

 Once defined, just run build and it'll build the project in the current working directory.
 You can also explicitly specify a path.